jonnor/ESC-CNN-microcontroller/report/report.md

 The pre-assigned folds of the Urbansound8k dataset was used, with 9-fold cross-validation during training and fold 10 as the held-out test set.

-Training are done on individual windows, with each window inheriting the label of the audio clip it belongs to.
+Training is done on individual analysis windows, with each window inheriting the label of the audio clip it belongs to.
 In each minibatch, audio clips from training set are selected randomly.
-And for each sample, a time window is selected from a random position[@SB-CNN].
+And for each audio clip, a time window is selected from a random position[@SB-CNN].
 This effectively implements time-shifting data augmentation.

 In order to evaluate the model on the entire audio clip, an additional pass over the validation set is done which combines predictions from multiple time-windows as shown in Figure \ref{classification-pipeline}.

+`TODO: add Nesterov momentum to settings`
 As the optimizer, Stocastic Gradient Decent (SGD) with Nesterov momentum set to 0.9 is used.
 Learning rate was set to 0.005 for all models.
-Each model is trained for up to 50 epochs.
+Each model is trained for up to 100 epochs.
 A complete summary of experiment settings can be seen in Table \ref{table:experiment-settings}.

-Training was performed on a NVidia GTX2060 GPU with 6GB of RAM to reduce experiment time, however the models can be trained on any device supported by TensorFlow and a minimum of 1GB RAM.
+Training was performed on a NVidia GTX2060 GPU with 6GB of RAM on a machine with an Intel i5-9400F CPU, 16 GB of RAM and a Kingston A1000 M.2 SSD.
+However the models can be trained on any device supported by TensorFlow and a minimum of 2GB RAM.
+In total 99 training jobs were ran for the experiments, 9 folds for each of 11 tested models.
+Jobs were processed with 3 jobs in parallel and took approximately 36 hours in total.
+However GPU utilization was only 15%, suggesting that the training process was bottlenecked by the CPU or SSD when preparing the batches.

 ## Evaluation